In this article I want to take a look at local hiking clubs, as they are a great resource that are available to many folks in their local areas.

-Note: hiking can be funny in that you could be quite fit in a particular sport but your specific fitness skills may not apply to hiking and you still need time to adapt to that type of activity.
+Note: hiking can be funny in that you could be quite fit in a particular sport, but your specific fitness skills may not apply to hiking and you will still need time to adapt to that type of activity.

 A lot of the time, when you head out hiking you are going to places that are outside of built up areas like cities and towns.
 Therefore you need transport to get there.

 Many clubs will organize transport for their members, for a small fee, that will pick up people from a particular point and bring them back when the hike is finished.